agraham/PRISM_rtd/docs/overview.rst

 Logging In
 -------------

-Login in by using the link in the right hand corner.
+Login by using the link in the right hand corner.
 To login you will need a username and password, which can be obtained by contacting the SCAT data manager,  Polaris personnel onsite or the contact below.

 Contact
 ------------